bmisz/Windgets/README.md

 ### **A finally good design for Windows widgets.**

 Windgets number one priorty is design.
 It aims to bring a minimalistic, modern, and clean feel to your desktop.
-Any design feedback is appreciated at:
-TODO make google form for design feedback

 ## Big Drawbacks